 - Galleon - The three- or four-player ship, also referred to as a Galley.

-- Port - The left side of the ship, as you look forwards from the wheel.
+- Port - The left side of the ship, as you look forward from the wheel.

-- Starboard - The right side of the ship, as you look forwards from the wheel.
+- Starboard - The right side of the ship, as you look forward from the wheel.

 - Bow - The front end of the ship.

 - Stern - The rear end of the ship.

 - Helm - Where you steer the boat from.
 In Sea of Theives this is always the wheel.